 How attentive am I when I hear Sacred Scripture being read?
 Could I pass a pop quiz on the passage as soon as it is read?
 How about twenty-four hours later?
 How can I seek to be more attentive?

-As stated above, Saint Athanasius was a friend of Antony’s and also his biographer.
-In his biography St. Anthanasius wrote: “Antony was not known for his writings nor for his worldly wisdom nor for any art, but simply for his reverence toward God.”
+As stated above, Saint Athanasius was a friend of Anthony’s and also his biographer.
+In his biography St. Athanasius wrote: “Anthony was not known for his writings nor for his worldly wisdom nor for any art, but simply for his reverence toward God.”